Eschatologue/CM_wiki/docs/equipment/adventuring-gear/item.md

 Adventuring gear, 50 sp, S.

-While wearing a Costume, you have Advantage on any ability check you make to impersonate the person or type of person it represents.
+While wearing a Costume, you have **:d20-adv: Advantage**{ .d20 } on any ability check you make to impersonate the person or type of person it represents.

 ---